Sonophoto/skunkdb/README.md

 ####Status (18-Nov-2016 EoD): **BUILDS AND RUNS**
 -----

-Essentially we are screwing around with concurrency and VFS plugins in SQLite3
+Essentially we are testing concurrency and VFS plugins in SQLite3

 Inspired by a gist from @danielrmeyer